stanmart/stanmart.github.io/_posts/2018-10-17-bkk-datashader.md

 title:      Visualizing public transport
 date:       2018-10-17
 summary:    Plotting the public transport system of Budapest using datashader.
-categories: geodata datashader python plotting budapest
+tags:       geodata datashader python plotting budapest
 ---

 Plotting stuff is fun.
 Plotting stuff on top of maps is even more fun.
 Even better, using modern Python visualizaton libraries, plotting on top of maps is simple, too.